 Common acquaintances, hobbies, favorite sports teams, music genres, movies, cars, or schools and events you’ve both attended — these will decrease the chance a lead would hang up or hit the “spam” button immediately.
 This requires some due diligence, the reason personalized and targeted outreach generates better results.

 5. Use Relevant Case Studies

-Sales stats are one of the most ridiculous activities you can dive into.
-Tips are so contrast and inconclusive that you will inevitably get confused trying to follow multiple sources simultaneously.
+Sales stats are one of the ridiculous activities you can dive into.
+Tips are so contrasting and inconclusive that you will inevitably get confused trying to follow multiple sources simultaneously.

 One thing we know for sure is that credibility and relevance matter.
 A ton.